mcb Registration

 Lionel Laroche, Ph.D., P. Eng., Founder and Principal

 Lionel received his education in France and the United States and started his career in Canada as an engineer.
 He worked with technical professionals from all over the world and in Germany and Italy on expatriate assignments.
-The cultural adaptation process, after immigrating to Canada and working on international assignments for multinational companies, taught him so much that he decided to use the knowledge to help professionals, from all over the world, succeed in Canada and Canadian organizations benefit from the opportunities brought by a diverse workforce.
+The cultural adaptation process, after immigrating to Canada and working on international assignments for multinational companies, taught him so much that he decided to use the knowledge to help professionals from all over the world to achieve career success and organizations benefit from the opportunities brought by a diverse workforce and the global market.

-Over the past thirteen years, Lionel has provided cross-cultural training, coaching and consulting services to a wide range of business, government, academic, professional and non-profit organizations in ten countries (Canada, the U.S., Bermuda, Mexico, Peru, Belgium, Switzerland, France, the UK, and China).
+Over the past fifteen years, Lionel has provided cross-cultural training, coaching and consulting services to over 20,000 people through a wide range of business, government, academic, professional and non-profit organizations in fourteen countries (Canada, the U.S., Bermuda, Mexico, Peru, Belgium, Switzerland, France, the UK, Turkey, UAE, Hong Kong, China and Korea).

 • Managing Cultural Diversity in Technical Professions

-• Recruiting, Retaining and Promoting Culturally Diverse Employees
+• Recruiting, Retaining and Promoting Culturally Diverse Employeess

 Lionel holds a Ph.D. in Chemical Engineering from the California Institute of Technology, USA and a "Diplôme d'ingénieur polytechnicien" from the École Polytechnique de Paris, France.